NCBI-Hackathons/Plasmitron/README.md

-# FullPlasmid
+# Plasmitron

-Construction of Plasmids from Long Read Bacterial Sequences
+Identification of Plasmids from Pacbio Long Read Bacterial Sequences